The power of crossposting on social media

 Save time, save effort and get more social by sharing posts across multiple platforms

 Having an active presence on social media is important for small businesses who want to grow their brand and gain new customers.
-With over 2.95 billion people worldwide regularly using social media, and several different platforms to choose from depending on your goals, your business has no excuse not to be marketing themselves on a social channel.
+With over 2.95 billion people worldwide regularly using social media, and several different platforms to choose from depending on your goals, your business has no excuse not to be posting on social media.

-But for small businesses, starting to use social media to market their business is a process:
+But for small businesses, starting to use social to market their business is a process:

 - First, start using social media (you’d be surprised how many small businesses don’t!)